WESL Logo

 #Controlling Dynamic Linking

 The link() API enables runtime control of WESL shader transpilation.
-See Runtime Linking Options
+See Runtime Linking Options.

 #Controlling Static Bundler Builds